lfrestrepog/if-docs/docs/developers/how-to-visualize-results.md

 Please follow these instructions [here](https://github.com/Green-Software-Foundation/if/blob/dev/grafana/IF_GRAFANA_SETUP.md) to set up a **Grafana** dashboard.

 This method requires converting the resulting output yml into a CSV.
-The standard way to do so would be to use the [CSV export](https://github.com/Green-Software-Foundation/if-plugins/tree/main/src/lib/csv-export) plugin.
+The standard way to do so would be to use the [Grafana export](https://github.com/Green-Software-Foundation/if-plugins/tree/main/src/lib/grafana-export) plugin.

 ### Visualization example